-A wonderful and simple gnocchi dish can be made by saucing the gnocchi with just sage, butter and grated Parmigiano-Reggiano cheese.
+A wonderful and simple gnocchi dish can be made by saucing the gnocchi with just sage, butter and grated Grana Padano cheese.
 A more complex version, offered here, adds Ricotta, smoked or not—for a dish typical of the Friuli region.

 - 4 ounces ricotta salata or ricotta affumicata cheese

 - 6 fresh sage leaves